Resilient Landscapes #5: Nativars in the Home Landscape

 - # 3: Nativars– the New Native Plants, February 15 from 10 AM-3 PM.
 This is an in depth, day-long workshop targeting landscape professionals and dedicated gardeners.
 It will examine past obstacles to using native plants, introduce participants to newly available and specially selected native plants known as nativars.
 Participants will learn how to design a palette for season long color utilizing appropriate plant choice and appropriate maintenance techniques to ensure success. $35 for SBG members/ $40 for nonmembers.

 - # 6: Field Tour of a Nativar Garden, Saturday, June 9 from 10 AM – 2 PM.
-Participants will journey to Native Roots, LLC, a nativar nursery in Kimberly, Idaho.
+Participants will journey to Native Roots, LLC, a nativar nursery in Twin Falls, Idaho.
 Dr. Steve Love, University of Idaho scientist, will discuss his life’s work developing selected native plants called nativars to enhance their usefulness in the home landscape.
-Steve Paulsen, owner of Native Roots, will lead a tour of the site, introducing participants to nativars available now and explain their many uses and benefits.
+Native Roots owner Steve Paulsen will lead a tour of the site, introducing participants to nativars available now and explain their many uses and benefits.
 Watering requirement, soil and planting info and/or maintenance will be addressed

 For more information and to register, contact Wood River Land Trust at (208) 788-3947 or the Sawtooth Botanical Garden at (208) 726-9358.